Value of White Sapphire compared to the value of Diamond

 White Sapphire simple because a clean stone is less available.
-Diamonds are sold because of marketing strategy by De-Beers.
+Diamonds are sold because of the marketing strategy by De-Beers.
 Simply marketing.
 No value of carbon.

 In terms of Durability: White Diamond

 White diamonds are the hardest gemstone.
 Sapphire is next up.
-White diamonds will never ever change tone, break (unless a big accident) happens.
+White diamonds will never ever change the tone, break (unless a big accident) happens.